 Copyright (c) Susan O’Connor

-All images on this site are copyright (c) the photographer: Susan O’Connor and may not be reprinted or used without written her permission and a published credit.
-For enhanced copies or for downloading, reproduction and licensing inquiries, please e-mail the photographer at owax533@gmail.com or her international representative, Cynthia Sesso, at CTSIMAGES
+All images on this site are copyright (c) the photographer: Susan O’Connor www.Jazzword.com and may not be reprinted or used without her written permission and a published credit; fees negotiable.
+For enhanced copies or for downloading, reproduction and licensing inquiries, please e-mail the photographer at [email protected] or her international representative in California, Cynthia Sesso, at CTSIMAGES